New Users

 For running tests, you may pass custom arguments to the test program via –test_arg.

-For a C++ unittest that uses drake_cc_googletest, for example:
+For a C++ unittest that uses drake_cc_googletest

-bazel test multibody/plant:multibody_plant_test --test_output=streamed --nocache_test_results --test_arg=--gtest_filter='*SimpleModelCreation*'
+bazel test //multibody/plant:multibody_plant_test --test_output=streamed --nocache_test_results --test_arg=--gtest_filter='*SimpleModelCreation*'

-For a Python unittest that uses drake_py_unittest, for example:
+For a Python unittest that uses drake_py_unittest

-bazel test bindings/pydrake:py/symbolic_test --test_output=streamed --nocache_test_results --test_arg=--trace=user --test_arg=TestSymbolicVariable
+bazel test //bindings/pydrake:py/symbolic_test --test_output=streamed --nocache_test_results --test_arg=--trace=user --test_arg=TestSymbolicVariable

 Updating BUILD files